Close

 ‘I’m not a doctor though some might say my practice is prolific,’ retorted Barry who was drunker than anybody – completely paralytic, in fact.

-‘My name is Alfred but you may call me Jarry,’ declared the cyclist.
+‘My name is Alfred, but you may call me Jarry,’ declared the cyclist.

 ‘The man needs a drink!’ cried Barry.
 ‘What will you be having, Monsieur Jarry?’

-‘Absinthe makes the heart grow fonder, especially with an ether chaser.’
+‘Absinthe makes the heart grow fonder.’

 ‘A prudent choice,’ said Barry.

-I went up to the bar and tried to order the former but finding no words forthcoming apart from the obligatory ‘Ha ha!’, I pointed to Mari Mayans absinthe.
+I went up to the bar and tried to order the former but finding no words forthcoming apart from the inevitable ‘Ha ha!’, I pointed to a bottle of Mari Mayans absinthe.
 Fortunately, it was the foremost of a drizzle of bottles that stood beneath a large mirror.
 The mirror bore the image of a dog-faced baboon.
 The depiction was incredibly lifelike.
 Strangest of all, as I lowered my arm so did the baboon.
-I opened my mouth and the animal did too, revealing a row of yellow fangs.
+I opened my mouth, and the animal did too, revealing a row of yellow fangs.
 I was pondering what new optical marvel this was when I was struck by a disturbing suspicion.
 I winked and the saucy creature winked back: the baboon was I!
 This came as such a shock that I did not trouble the barman about the ether, which I timidly suspected might be against the law and was besides beyond my powers of mime.
 I returned to the table, bearing the glass and a small plastic bottle of water.

 The newcomer peered at the drinks in disgust.
 ‘Where’s the ether?’ he demanded.